2tinformatica2026/Authentication/README.md

 Model description

-The infrastructure is based on the three classes "Authentication.cs", "BearerToken.cs" and "LocalToken.cs".
+The infrastructure is based on the four classes "abstractAuthentication.cs", "Authentication.cs", "BearerToken.cs" and "LocalToken.cs".

 The main one, Authentication.cs, exposes convenient static methods for configuring the authentication service and login and logout processes.